-^{} Pricing information is presented as a percentage of par.
+\ Pricing information is presented as a percentage of par.

-In general, an increase in the discount rate, default rates and loss severity, in isolation, would result in a decrease in the fair value measurement.
-In addition, an increase in default rates would generally be accompanied by a decrease in recovery rates, slower prepayment rates and an increase in discount rates.
+In general, an increase in the yield, default rates and loss given default, in isolation, would result in a decrease in the fair value measurement.
+In addition, an increase in default rates would generally be accompanied by a decrease in recovery rates, slower prepayment rates and an increase in yields.